 Four Winds Foundation Vice President and Founder

 Debra Chesnut was raised in Alaska on a homestead near the base of Mount Susitna.
 Her father flew his small plane to Anchorage everyday to work because there were no roads.
 Nature was her constant companion and profoundly influenced her life.
 In 1976 She graduated magna cum laude from the University of Alaska, Anchorage earning her RN.
 As a nurse she worked in a variety of communities in Alaska and around the world.
 In 1989 she earned a Bachelors of Science magna cum laude in Psychology at the University of Alaska, Fairbanks.
 In 2008 she earned a Masters in Western Esotericism with merit from Exeter University, England.
 She has been a student of Hermeticism and the Qabalah for 32 years completing the Builders of the Adytum (BOTA) 13-year correspondence course during that time.
 She also ran a BOTA Qabalistic study group for ten years in the Fairbanks community.
 In 1991 she was called by the spirits to start shamanizing.
 In 1993 she founded The Four Winds Foundation to promote shamanic and traditional wisdom.
-She has been a member of the faculty for the Foundation for Shamanic Studies since 1996.
-She completed their 3-year program in advanced shamanism in 1998.
-In 2001 she was designated the Field Associate in Alaska.
+Debra completed a 3-year program in advanced shamanism in 1998 at the Foundation for Shamanic Studies.
+This Foundation for Shamanic Studies designated Debra the Field Associate in Alaska in 2001 which she served through 2008.
 Through the Four Winds Foundation she has donated countless hours and money to helping the greater communities of Fairbanks, Alaska and the World.

 NANCY C. ELLIOTT